merenlab/merenlab.org/_posts/anvio/2019-10-18-visualizing-coverages.md

 ### Bringing in colors

 The outputs above are useful, but they just give you black coverage plots and default SNV colors.
 Plus, everything has the same y-axis even if the coverage values are radically different.
 But of course these can be changed to fit the users needs.
-For example, one can color plots above based on where the samples are from, restrict the maximum coverage to 2000, allow a sliding y-axes for each plot, and have customized SNV lines I would run:
+For example, one can color plots above based on where the samples are from, restrict the maximum coverage to 2000, allow a sliding y-axes for each plot, and have customized SNV lines by running:

 ```bash
 anvi-script-visualize-split-coverages -i pLA6_12_000000000001_split_00001_coverage.txt \